fredch16/MEGA-piscine-tester-/README.md

 ## Introduction

-When mega does not suffice, let mega be your soothing ice.
+When mini does not suffice, let mega be your soothing ice.

 ## How Does It Work?